forkIdeas/forkIdeas-angular-ui-directives/README.md

 AngularJS-Custom-Directives
 ===========================

-Creating custom directives for all browsers (Chrome, Firefox, Safari, Opera, IE 7+)
+Custom Directives for all browsers (Chrome, Firefox, Safari, Opera, IE 7+)

+- Alerts
+- Dialog Box
+- Accordion
+- Tabbed View

+and more..